adilsonchacon/invoker/README.md

 }
 ```

+Output:
 ```
-OBS: In both samples we can substitute _CallMethod_ and _CallMethodWithArgsAsSliceOfInterface_ for _CallMethodAndReturnFloat64_ and _CallMethodWithArgsAsSliceOfInterfaceAndReturnFloat64_, respectively, and suppress the conversion parts.
+Weighted Average (sample 1) is 2.600000
+Weighted Average (sample 2) is 2.583333
 ```

+__OBS:__ In both samples we can substitute _CallMethod_ and _CallMethodWithArgsAsSliceOfInterface_ for _CallMethodAndReturnFloat64_ and _CallMethodWithArgsAsSliceOfInterfaceAndReturnFloat64_, respectively, and suppress the conversion parts.

 ### Again, You Don't Need To Convert Always